Symbolic number, as there can only ever be 21 million Bitcoin in existence. It is not known why Satoshi Nakamoto chose this exact number.

 Bitcoin blocks are limited in size, and the amount of available space is called blockspace.
 There are fees to use this space and the process through which miners select transactions and include them in a block is called the fee market.

 Alternative name for a Bitcoin ATM.

 A person optimistic about Bitcoin.

 Usually measured in transactions per second, or TPS, the capacity of the Bitcoin network varies, depending on the types of transactions.
-Generally, it is between 3 and 5 TPS depending on what types of transaction we assume are being used (see SegWit and batching).
+Generally, it is between 3 and 5 TPS depending on what types of transactions we assume are being used (see SegWit and batching).

 When spending Bitcoin, you will have to reference a previous incoming transaction, so all Bitcoin are always accounted for on the blockchain.
-But rarely do previous inputs match the amount you want to send, so you’ll have to group inputs together and send remaining bitcoin back to yourself as change.
+But rarely do previous inputs match the amount you want to send, so you’ll have to group inputs together and send the remaining bitcoin back to yourself as change.

 The transaction containing the Block reward has no input.
 Instead, arbitrary data, such as a number or a message, is used as its coinbase.
 Not to be confused with the popular Bitcoin exchange of the same name.

 A technique that mixes the transactions of multiple people to obfuscate which inputs belong to which outputs.

 Bitcoins stored on a medium (such as a computer, USB stick, or piece of paper) which has never connected to the internet.